Popmotion/popmotion/docs/api/plugins/react.md

 );
 ```

-Remember that `componentWillEnter`, `componentWillAppear` and `componentWillLeave` lifecycle methods provide `onComplete` callbacks, that are mandatory for React TransitionGroup to work.
+Remember that `componentWillEnter`, `componentWillAppear` and `componentWillLeave` lifecycle methods provide `complete` callbacks, that are mandatory for React TransitionGroup to work.

 ### Live examples